MPAS-Dev/compass/docs/design_docs/compass_package.rst

 `WorkQueueExecutor <https://parsl.readthedocs.io/en/stable/stubs/parsl.executors.WorkQueueExecutor.html#parsl.executors.WorkQueueExecutor>`_
 is likely to be the approach within Parsl that allows the level of flexibility and control that we would likely need.
-However, this is a new enough feature that it is still considered to be ``beta'' and is not available in the latest release (v1.0.0).
+However, this is a new enough feature that it is still considered to be "beta" and is not available in the latest release (v1.0.0).
 So it seems premature to settle on this design choice or to begin to incorporate it into code (except perhaps as a separate prototype).